 At the end of the fifties, I began to look around for more disciplined and contemplative forms.
-Although I have had practically no training in any branch of mathematics and little or no competence in any field of it, in 1965 I began to study elementary geometry and some aspects of the number system.
+Although I've had practically no training in any branch of mathematics and little or no competence in any field of it, in 1965 I began to study elementary geometry and some aspects of the number system.
 I became fascinated with the little I learned and found in some aspects of the geometry of a rectangle a new starting point for composing a painting.
-An example of the kind of naive question that was a starting point for me is the following: Given any rectangle, what line can I draw that is not arbitrary but is determined by the rectangle?
-I soon arrived at an elementary system of measurements implicit in the geometry of the rectangle that became the basis for simple images, which I had deliberately given a somewhat illusionistic cast.
+An example of the kind of naïve question that was a starting point for me is the following: given any rectangle, what line can I draw that is not arbitrary but is determined by the rectangle?
+I soon arrived at an elementary system of measurements implicit in the geometry of the rectangle which became the basis for simple images that I had deliberately given a somewhat illusionistic cast.
 From then on, all my paintings began with carefully worked out drawings and measurements that I could repeat at will.
 But the actual painting I left to varieties of spontaneous brushing.
 What I wanted was a simple structure dependent on drawing as a base on which the brushing, spontaneous and pulsating, gave a beat to the painting somewhat analogous to the beat in music.
-I wanted, and I hope I arrived at, a painting style in which planning does not exclude intuitive and sometimes random play (Figs. 1-9) (Fig. 8, cf. color plate).
+I wanted, and I hope I arrived at, a painting style in which planning does not exclude intuitive and sometimes random play.